CORI & Re-Entry Project

 - Legal advice on CORI issues and representation of clients at criminal record sealing hearings.
 Click here to link to record sealing and other booklets.

 - Appeal of denials of criminal record and juvenile sealing petitions.

 - Fixing mistakes on CORI reports and problems with juvenile court youthful offender records being listed on adult CORI reports in violation of the law.

 - Denial of the right to seal all of one’s Boston Municipal Court (BMC) cases from all divisions of the BMC in a single division of the court under BMC Standing Order 1-09.

 - Cases where a judge ordered sealing or expungement, but the Commissioner of Probation will not seal or expunge the CORI as ordered.

-- Violations of BAN the BOX where a job application asked for CORI info.
+- Violations of the BAN the BOX law where a job application asked about criminal records.